A FEW OF THE MOST OFTEN ASKED QUESTIONS

 Q. What does it cost?

-A. At current prices it will cost about $14,000 to build the airframe.
-This includes purchasing some pre-fab parts which would be difficult for an unskilled builder to make himself, such as cowlings, canopy, landing gear struts, engine mount, nose-gear retract mechanism, and other parts which require machining or welding.
+A. At current prices it will cost about $18,000 to build the airframe.
+This includes purchasing some pre-fab parts which would be difficult for an unskilled builder to make himself, such as cowlings, canopy, landing gear struts, engine mount, manual or electric nose-gear retract mechanism, and other parts which require machining or welding.
 It does not include the cost of an engine, or expensive instruments and avionics.

 Q. Are other prefab parts available?

-A. Some unapproved custom shops advertise parts for the Cozy, and their own lookalike designs, but we have not inspected nor tested them, and have no way of insuring their quality.
+A. Some unapproved custom shops advertise parts for the Cozy, and their own look alike designs, but the Cozy designer has not inspected nor tested them, and have no way of insuring their quality.
 As a matter of fact, some custom shops have supplied un-airworthy parts, or just plain bilked builders out of their money.
-For this reason, we recommend that builders build all of the components themselves, except for those we have approved from our authorized suppliers.
+For this reason, we recommend that builders build all of the components themselves, except for those we have approved from authorized suppliers.

 Q. What is the difference between the Cozy and the Velocity.

 A. They are two completely different designs and are in two different categories.
 The Cozy is "Plans Built" or "Custom Built" whereas the Velocity is "Prefab Built".
 There is a striking difference in cost, far out of proportion to the difference in building time.
 Moreover, building from plans, you can purchase supplies as you need them over however long it takes to complete the project, rather than having to finance the purchase of everything before you begin.
 The Velocity weighs about 250 lbs. more than the Cozy, and is about 20 mph slower with the same engine.
 The Cozy has superior visibility with its full-bubble canopy, rather than just a windshield with a roof overhead.
-The Cozy is easier to get into and out of, because the entire canopy opens up, giving excellent access to all 4 seats.
-The Cozy is full dual control, with two sidesticks, whereas the Velocity has only one control stick.
+The Cozy's entire canopy opens up, giving excellent access to all 4 seats.
+The Cozy is full dual control, with two side sticks, whereas the Velocity has only one control stick.
 The Cozy uses Burt Rutan's construction technology and aerodynamic design, under license.
 The Cozy is the only design licensed by Burt Rutan.
-Also, the Cozy has its own newsletter written by the designer, and the designer supplies the builder support.

 Q. What engines are approved?

 A. The Cozy Mark IV was designed around the 180 hp Lycoming engine.
 Lycoming engines from 160 hp to 200 hp are suitable.
-We have recently evaluated the 6-cylinder 200 hp Franklin engine.
-It is very smooth running and performs well.
-Unfortunately, the installed weight is about 90 lbs. heavier than the 180 hp Lycoming, so it would require carrying ballast in the nose for average-weight pilots and passengers, or else relocating the battery from the firewall to the nose.
+We have evaluated the 6-cylinder 200 hp Franklin engine.

 Q. Are automobile engines approved?